Department of Business Analytics and Technology Management

 EBTM 498 PMBA INTERNSHIP (3)

 Students are required to work in government or industry for a minimum of 120 hours to gain practical experience in the application of project management and business analysis concepts.
-All positions have bee reviewed and approved by EBTM faculty.
-A total of 6 units for any combination of directed readings, independent research, and intership is allowed n the PMBA area of study.
+All positions have been reviewed and approved by EBTM faculty.
+A total of 6 units for any combination of directed readings, independent research, and internship is allowed n the PMBA area of study.
 Graded S/U. Prerequisites: a minimum 3.0 cumulative GPA and consent of the instructor.

 EBTM 499 BUSINESS ANALYTICS INTERNSHIP (3)

 Allows a student the opportunity to apply knowledge and skills to an internship-based job function related to business analytics under the supervision of a sponsoring faculty member and a supervisor at a sponsoring organization.
 Contents vary.
 A total of 6 units for any combination of directed readings, independent research and internship is allowed in any area of study in the Business Analytics & Technology Management Department.
 A minimum 3.00 cumulative GPA is required.
 Prerequisites: EBTM 350, EBTM 365, a major in BUAD with a business analytics track, and consent of department.

 Professors: Chaodong Han (Chairperson), Xiaolin Li, Barindra Nag, James Otto, Sharma Pillutla, Stella Tomasi (Ph.D.
 Program Director), Dong-Qing Yao

 Associate Professors: Neeraj Parolia, Natalie Scala (Graduate Program Director)

 Assistant Professors: Feng Cheng, Mona Mohamed, Xiaorui Zhu